gardener/gardener/docs/proposals/31-inplace-node-update.md

 #### OS extensions

 The OS extensions are responsible for populating the `inPlaceUpdateConfig` field within the `OperatingSystemConfig` status.
-This configuration includes the path to the update script (`osUpdateScriptPath`) and any additional arguments (`osUpdateScriptArgs`) required by the script.
-This script will be executed by the `gardener-node-agent` to perform the update.
-Internally, this script should trigger the OS-provided update tool/utility to update the OS.
+This configuration specifies the command to be executed by the `gardener-node-agent` to perform the update.
+The command could be invoking an inbuilt utility/tool or a custom script.

 ### Worker pool hash calculations